morinlab/lymphopedia/papers/reichelFlowSortingExome2015.md

 New Tier 1, PMBL Tier 1, 11
 This study, New Tier 2, 18
 New Tier 2, PMBL Tier 2, 18
+This study, New Tier 3, 0
+New Tier 3, PMBL Tier 3, 0
-All other PMBL studies, PMBL Tier 1, 65
+All other PMBL studies, PMBL Tier 1, 35
-All other PMBL studies, PMBL Tier 2, 64
+All other PMBL studies, PMBL Tier 2, 94
+All other PMBL studies, PMBL Tier 3, 0
 ```

 ## Novel genes reported in this study